jcodedevhub/leetcodenotes/leetcode-patterns.md

 **Example (560.
 Subarray Sum Equals K)**
 Question:
 ​ Given `nums` and integer `k`, return the count of continuous subarrays whose sum equals *k*.
+Example 1:

+Input: nums = [1,1,1], k = 2
+Output: 2
 Task: maintain running sum and a hash-map of frequencies of previous prefix sums.

+By maintaining a running sum of elements and using a hash map to store the frequency of each prefix sum encountered, we can efficiently count the subarrays that sum to k.

+If the difference between the current prefix sum and k has been seen before, it indicates that there is a subarray that sums to k

 ```python
 from collections import defaultdict